 2. Reserve and Appeal, Monday, April 27th: After you and your roommate(s) have reserved your current room (i.e. squatted), you may submit an appeal with your RD for another room or floor in your current building, or another building.
 Appeals will be granted at the discretion of the RD and the housing office.
 This will take place during room reservation on Monday, April 27.
 You will be notified if your appeal is approved or denied by your RD no later than Wednesday, April 29.
 You and your roommate(s) must be registered for classes to participate.

-3. Lottery: All students who do not participate in room reservation or "reserve and appeal" will be required to attend the lottery night.
+3. Lottery, Thursday, April 30th: All students who do not participate in room reservation or "reserve and appeal" will be required to attend the lottery night.
 Each student will be assigned a random number and will sign up (with their roommate, if they have one) for any open room on campus (except for apartments and living/learning centers).
 This will occur on Thursday, May 1. *Those who cannot attend the lottery night must assign someone to be their proxy.
-You will need to fill out a proxy form, available in CSD, by Tuesday, April 29.
+You will need to fill out a proxy form, available in CSD, by Tuesday, April 28.
 The proxy will be authorized by CSD to act on your behalf in picking your room.
 In preparation for the lottery night, you need to do the following: